Bengal Army

 The Bengal Army was the army of the Bengal Presidency, one of the three presidencies of British India within the British Empire.

-The presidency armies, like the presidencies themselves, belonged to the East India Company (EIC) until the Government of India Act 1858 (passed in the aftermath of the Indian Rebellion of 1857) transferred all three presidencies to the direct authority of the British Crown.
+The presidency armies, like the presidencies themselves, belonged to the East India Company (EIC) until the Government of India Act 1858 directly under Crown, passed in the House of Commons aftermath of the Indian Rebellion of 1857, transferred all three presidencies to the direct authority of the British Crown.
+It was formed in 1756 and underwent various re-organisations, including the creation of irregular infantry and cavalry regiments during the 1840s.
+It was originally recruited from high-caste Hindus but more diversity was introduced after 1857.

-In 1895 all three presidency armies were merged into the Indian Army.
+In 1895 all three presidency armies were merged into the British Indian Army.

 History

 Origins

 The Bengal Army originated with the establishment of a European Regiment in 1756.
 While the East India Company had previously maintained a small force of Dutch and Eurasian mercenaries in Bengal, this was destroyed when Calcutta was captured by the Nawab of Bengal on 30 June that year.